devanshdalal/Author-Identification-task/README.md

 ## Requirements
 --------------
-python with common ML and NLP libraries.
+python with common ML and NLP libraries like Scikit-learn,Theano,Nltk etc.

 ## Contributing
 ----------------